Jazz in the Park is back with free concerts every Sunday in September.

 - 7:30 p.m. – Brian Simpson

 Sunday, Sept.
 17

 - 5 p.m. – Calhoun Community College Show Band

 Know Before you Go

 What to bring: Friends and family and lawn chairs.
-Coolers and picnic dinners are encouraged, but outside alcoholic beverages are prohibited.
+Coolers and picnic dinners are encouraged, but outside alcoholic beverages are prohibited except within a purple to-go cup.
 Pets are welcome on leashes.
 The Park provides free cold water – it’s still hot out there, so stay hydrated – and a portable restroom truck.